pablocm90/easy_data_tables/README.md

 Normal column hashes accept the following keys:

 - **label**: string, default: '' => will inform the label of the column on the table
-- **type**: string, default: 'Integer', options: 'Integer', 'Currency', 'Percentage' => will inform the formating of the column
+- **type**: string, default: 'Integer', options: 'Integer', 'Currency', 'Percentage', 'Date' => will inform the formating of the column
 - **default**: any, default: 0 => Will inform the default when a value is not found
 - **collection**: ActiveRecord::Relation, **required** => The data of the column (e.g. User.where(active: true)- -
 - **agregate_function**: Array of symbols OR symbol, **required** => aggregate function to run (e.g. [:average, :expense] OR :count)
 - **column_type**: string => will inform the type of column to use
+- **date_format**: symbol, default: :default => Will inform the formating of the date

 Custom column hashes accept the following keys: